mtdr9/mtdr9.github.io/_posts/2023-02-14-What-Worked-at-Wayfair.md

 4. Launch an [MVP](https://jexo.io/blog/ppm-glossary-what-is-mvp/) test to confirm one of the hypotheses
 5. If successful, scale it across e.g. product classes, geographies, brands, etc.

 Then assess: is it scoped enough for an analyst to run?
 Maybe: each of these steps still has a lot of ambiguity, especially 1 & 3.
 A strong senior analyst could succeed here, with the right coach.
-And that brings us to situational leadership.
+And that brings us to the Hersey-Blanchard Situational Leadership model.
 Situational leadership is a powerful tool to get the most out of your analysts without overly micro- or macromanaging.
 In a nutshell, it's giving employees just enough support so that they can make their own decisions of whatever complexity level they can handle.
 Take it away, chatbot:

 > Situational leadership is a management style that recognizes and responds to the needs of different employees in different situations.
 It is a flexible approach that can be used to motivate, empower, and challenge employees to reach their goals.
 Based on the needs of each individual or team for a given task, situational leadership calls for one of four approaches:
 > 1. Directing is most appropriate when an employee is new to a task or organization.
 It involves the leader providing clear instructions and expectations and closely monitoring performance.
 The leader should outline step-by-step what they want the employee to do and provide guidance as needed.